Generic Name: levobunolol (lee-voe-BYOO-noe-lole)

 Brand Name: Betagan

-Levobunolol drops is used for:
+Levobunolol drops are used for:

 Lowering eye pressure and treating glaucoma.
 It may also be used for other conditions as determined by your doctor.